Rocket-Listings/Rocket-2013/README.md

 ### Heroku Deploy Notes

 Branching from master into a temporary branch `staging` is a good idea.
-Remember to comment out less.js from `base.html`.
+Remember to comment out less.js from `base.html` and switch over to the CDN bootstrap and jquery.

 Static files deployment to S3 is done locally.
 The S3 connection is configured with environment variables.
+All of the following are required I think.

     export AWS_KEY=?????
     export AWS_SECRET=?????